metaclass-nl/tutorial-api-platform/README.md

 <h1>MetaClass' Tutorial API Platform</h1>

-[API Platform](https://api-platform.com) is a very powerfull api framework, but i's aproach to application development (if you use doctrine or ElasticSearch) is still revolutionary:
-Instead of developing your own controllers, services and a user interface on top of an existing framework, you only supply the domain classes (Entities) and the framework generates the first version of the application.
-Then you then you adapt (extend, override) it to suit your needs.

-With proper training this approach gives high productivity and great flexibility, but is tends to have a steep leaning curve.
-Api platform is quite well documented, but the documentation is stuctured according to the components and features of api-platform, not to the tasks of building an actual application.
+[API Platform](https://api-platform.com) is quite well documented, but the documentation is stuctured according to the components and features of api-platform, not to the tasks of building an actual application.
 This tutorial takes you step by step through the process of building a simple application with api platform and the react client generator.
-Each chapter has one 'api' branche in git and one 'react' branche.
-The 'api' branches only contain api code, the 'react' branches contain both api code and react code.

-If you are only interested in the api side you can skip the react branches.
-The api branches only use the Swagger UI and curl for testing and do not depend on react.

-In addition to this tutorial an [extended react client generator](https://github.com/metaclass-nl/client-generator) is available that puts what you have learnt into use for scaffolding your own application.

 Chapters and branches
 ---------------------